nvaccess/addon-datastore/README.md

 ## Infrastructure

-- 'NVDA-Addon-submission' GitHub Repository
+- `NVDA-Addon-submission` GitHub Repository
   - For Addon authors / reviewers.
   - Where new Addon versions are submitted
   - Where reviews of Addon submissions happen
-- 'NVDA-Addon-store-data' GitHub Repository
+- `NVDA-Addon-store-data` GitHub Repository
   - For storage of meta-data about addons "in the store"
   - This repository acts as a back-end database, but is more transparent.
   - Since our needs are simple, preconfigured "views" of the data will suffice.
-- NV Access server \[To provide the endpoint for "available Addons" meta-data\]
+- NV Access server - To provide the endpoint for "available Addons" meta-data
   - While this is technically not necessary, it provides a good separation from implementation.
     If we wished to change our storage mechanism, we would not be breaking old versions of NVDA.

-## 'NVDA-Addon-submission' GitHub Repository
+## `NVDA-Addon-submission` GitHub Repository

 Essentially this repository holds references to all the accepted versions of Addons which are included in the store.
 A reference to an old version of an addon remains until it is explicitly removed or becomes invalid, allowing delivery to older versions of NVDA, or as a fall back in case the newer version is revoked after a critical bug is found.
 Addons versions are submitted by submitting a pull request, adding the commit for that version to a file that describes the GitHub repository for the addon.